 Consider incorporating a procedure for the incident safety officers to conduct a “Walking PAR” and visually assess the well-being of responders with their own eyes (realizing this may not ALWAYS be possible with EVERY member).

-Alternatively, where personnel are not visually observable, a PAR report could include a code that indicates the crew’s physical status.
+Alternatively, where personnel is not visually observable, a PAR report could include a code that indicates the crew’s physical status.
 For example:

 Green: Crew is in an excellent state of physical readiness.